soundpaint/QuadCopHack/README.md

 ### Raspberry Pi Board

-An Raspberry Pi 3 Board with Raspbian GNU/Linux 9 (stretch) operating system hosts the Java Software “QuadCopApp” with Java Swing based GUI.
+A Raspberry Pi 3 Board with Raspbian GNU/Linux 9 (stretch) operating system hosts the Java Software “QuadCopApp” with Java Swing based GUI.
 The software is used to persistently store and recall recorded flight data, even at larger scale.
 Not yet implemented but already